wuuer/simple-file-server/README.md

-wwwroot is the server root path.
+wwwroot folder is the server root path.